Councillors will next week discuss a list of historic buildings and monuments threatened by neglect and decay across Leeds.

 There are no identified buildings at risk in Pudsey Ward.

-A council report spoke of the so-called “big three” sites on the list – First White Cloth Hall, Victoria and Hunslet Mills, and Temple Works – as having “significant regeneration potential”, and that two of these were currently being refurbished and expected to be completed next year.
+A council report speaks of the so-called “big three” sites on the list – First White Cloth Hall, Victoria and Hunslet Mills, and Temple Works – as having “significant regeneration potential”, and that two of these were currently being refurbished and expected to be completed next year.